SPRSP25A June 2018 – July 2018 TMS320F28035-EP

 When initially debugging a device with the password locations in flash programmed (that is, secured), the CPU will start running and may execute an instruction that performs an access to a protected ECSL area.
-If this happens, the ECSL will trip and cause the JTAG debug probe connection to be cut.
+If this happens, the ECSL will trip and cause the emulator connection to be cut.

 The solution is to use the Wait boot option.
-This will sit in a loop around a software breakpoint to allow a JTAG debug probe to be connected without tripping security.
-These devices do not support a hardware wait-in-reset mode.
+This will sit in a loop around a software breakpoint to allow an emulator to be connected without tripping security.
+Piccolo devices do not support a hardware wait-in-reset mode.

 The 128-bit password (at 0x3F 7FF8 to 0x3F 7FFF) must not be programmed to zeros.
 Doing so would permanently lock the device.